papagorgio23/AISports_Chatbot/data/nlu.md

 - is there anything free to use?
 - Can I do this on my own?
 - How do you guys do what you do?
+- Do you use any specialized tools or anything like that?
+- well I'm wanting to make some more money.
+I'm currently betting alot of sports but not winning as much as I would like...
+Do you have anything to help improve my process?

 ## intent:invest
 - How can I invest with you guys?